 When it comes to beating the “I’ve never heard of you” objection, each salesperson has to find their own best practice.
 What works for one company may not work for another.

 Our solution?
 Try things out within your own team and figure out what feels right for you and your company.
-Once you have that down, make sure to keep your CRM updated and get selling!
+Once you have that down, leverage the power of CRM to ensure accurate and quality data so you can focus on selling!

 No problem.
 To see if Nutshell is the right choice for your sales team, start a 14-day free trial today!